 - 40. The marketing of bluefin tuna caught in recreational and sport fishing shall be prohibited. - 41.
-Each CPC shall take measures to record catch data including weight of each bluefin tuna caught during sport and recreational fishing and communicate to the ICCAT Secretariat the data for the preceding year by 31 July each year. - 42.
-Dead catches from sport and recreational fisheries shall be counted against the quota allocated to the CPC in accordance with paragraph 5. - 43.
+Each CPC shall take measures to record catch data including weight of each bluefin tuna caught during sport and recreational fishing and communicate to the ICCAT Secretariat the data for the preceding year by 31 July each year.

+- 42. Dead catches from sport and recreational fisheries shall be counted against the quota allocated to the CPC in accordance with paragraph 4. - 43.
 Each CPC shall take the necessary measures to ensure, to the greatest extent possible, the release of bluefin tuna, especially juveniles, caught alive, in the framework of recreational and sport fishing.
 Any bluefin tuna landed shall be whole, gilled and/or gutted. - 44.
-Any CPC wishing to conduct a sport catch-and-release fishery in the North East Atlantic may allow a limited number of sport vessels to target bluefin tuna with the purpose of "tag and release" without the need to allocate them a specific quota.
+Any CPC wishing to conduct a sport catch-and-release fishery in the Northeast Atlantic may allow a limited number of sport vessels to target bluefin tuna with the purpose of "tag and release" without the need to allocate them a specific quota.
 This applies to those vessels operating in the context of a scientific project of a research institute integrated in a scientific research program results of which shall be communicated to the SCRS.
-In this context the CPC shall have the obligation to: (a) submit the description and associated measures applicable to this fishery as integral part of their fishing and control plans as referred under paragraph 12 of this Recommendation; (b) closely monitor the activities of the vessels concerned to ensure their compliance with the existing provisions of this Recommendation; (c) ensure that the tagging and releasing operations are performed by trained personnel to ensure high survival of the specimens; and (d) annually submit a report on the scientific activities conducted, at least 60 days before the SCRS meeting of the following year.
-Any bluefin tuna that die during tag and release activities shall be reported and deducted from the CPC's quota.

-- 45. CPCs shall make available upon request from ICCAT the list of sport and recreational vessels which have received an authorization. - 46.
-The format for such list referred to in paragraph 45 shall include the following information: - a) Name of vessel, register number; - b) ICCAT Record Number (if any); - c) Previous name (if any); - d) Name and address of owner(s) and operator(s).
-Use of aerial means - 47.
-The use of any aerial means, including aircraft, helicopters or any types of unmanned aerial vehicles to search for bluefin tuna shall be prohibited.
+In this context the CPC shall have the obligation to: (a) submit the description and associated measures applicable to this fishery as integral part of their fishing and control plans as referred under paragraph 10 of this Recommendation; (b) closely monitor the activities of the vessels concerned to ensure their compliance with the existing provisions of this Recommendation; (c) ensure that the tagging and releasing operations are performed by trained personnel to ensure high survival of the specimens; and (d) annually submit a report on the scientific activities conducted, at least 60 days before the SCRS meeting of the following year.
+Any bluefin tuna that die during tag and release activities shall be reported and deducted from the CPC's quota. - 45.
+CPCs shall make available upon request from ICCAT the list of sport and recreational vessels which have received an authorization. - 46.
+The format for such list referred to in paragraph 45 shall include the following information: - a) Name of vessel, register number; - b) ICCAT Record number (if any); - c) Previous name (if any); - d) Name and address of owner(s) and operator(s).